chiralsymmetry/license-guide/README.md

 ## Usage
 Download, run, click, read.

+Users unable or unwilling to use a .NET application may use the HTML version in the `docs` directory; it is entirely self-contained.

 ## Settings
 Settings may be provided through a text file named `appsettings.json`.
 Language may be overridden by setting `Language` to a language code, and a